conal/quotes/quotes.md

 "It is far better to grasp the universe as it really is than to persist in delusion, however satisfying and reassuring." - Carl Sagan

 "Doubt everything.
-Find your own light." - Buddha
+Find your own light." - Buddha? ([disputed](https://fakebuddhaquotes.com/doubt-everything-find-your-own-light/))

 <pre class=poem>
 We too